MegaLOD-project/arrowheads/Documentation/readme.md

-#This folder presents all the documentation of the repository.
+#This folder presents all the documentation of the Arrowhead project.